 Oh, you beloved pre-made cake mixes.
 You are so handy and easy to use!
 But do you last forever?
 The answer is not quite.
 However, cake mix – when stored properly – can easily last well beyond the “best by date,” sometimes up to five months.

 Hey, there!
 My name’s Michelle, and I love baking cakes.
 While I don’t use cake mixes too often, I totally love their convenience (and my mom certainly does, too).
-So when she asked me if cake mix goes bad and how long it lasts, I knew I had to hunt for the answer.
+So when she asked me if the cake mix goes bad and how long the cake mix is good for after the expiration date, I knew I had to hunt for the answer.

 Considering whether or not to use the cake mix that’s been hiding in the back of your pantry?
 You need to know about cake mix shelf life, and that’s what this article is here to teach you.